spaceitup/checkout-android/README.rst

 Integration Scenario
 --------------------

-The Android SDK requires payment sessions created using the DISPLAY_NATIVE integration scenario.
+The Android SDK requires payment sessions created using the MOBILE_NATIVE integration scenario.
 Below is a sample list request object that can be used to create a payment session that is supported by the Android SDK.